 Manmohan Singh to attend Kartarpur corridor inauguration next month

-New Delhi, Oct 03: Former Prime Minister Manmohan Singh has accepted Punjab Chief Minister Amarinder Singh's invitation to visit Kartarpur Sahib Gurudwara in Pakistan for the birth anniversary celebrations of Guru Nanak.
+New Delhi, Oct 03: Former Prime Minister Manmohan Singh has accepted Punjab Chief Minister Amarinder Singh's invitation to to join the first all-party group that would attend the historic event of the opening of Kartarpur corridor.

 Prime Minister Narendra Modi and President Ram Nath Kovind have also accepted the Punjab government's invitation to be a part of the celebrations in India.